rcmadden/practical_js/practical_javascript/README.md

 Build up a TODO app from a basic command line interface to a browser app from a set of given requirements in 11 steps.

-Some versions can be run on Glitch:
+Some versions can be run on Glitch by clicking the index.html file and selecting the Preview button:

 * [Remove Methods](https://glitch.com/edit/#!/wealthy-seasoned-machine)